ataed/equipment-booking/docs/stories.md

 ## Sprint 0

 Capability delivered by the seed script.
-The admin UI is deferred to Sprint 2.
+The screens for doing it in the app are Sprint 2 stories.

 - As a manager, I want to create trainer accounts, so that no one unknown can create an account and book equipment.